-US-Russia ambassador Jon Huntsman stepping down
+U.S.-Russia ambassador Jon Huntsman stepping down

 In a resignation later dated Monday and first obtained by The Salt Lake Tribune, Huntsman said he was honored by the trust Trump placed in him “during this historically difficult period in bilateral relations” that has included expulsions and forced departures of his staff.

-In the letter, Huntsman also urged the U.S. to hold Russia accountable for behavior that threatens its allies.
+In the letter, Huntsman also urged the U.S. to hold Russia accountable for behavior that threatens American allies.
 He said he wants to leave to reconnect with family and home responsibilities.

 Huntsman is expected to serve through Oct.
 3.